Docs/Getting started/Introduction

 Go to Amazon Accounts in the sidebar

 Click Amazon Accounts in the left sidebar.
-This shows all currently connected profiles and a button to add a new one.
+This shows all currently connected sellers, grouped with the marketplaces under each one, and a button to add a new seller.

 2

 You will be redirected to Amazon's authorization page.
-Log in with the Amazon account that has access to your advertising profiles.
-If you manage multiple brands, log in as the account with access to all of them.
+Log in with the Amazon Seller Central account you want to manage.
+If you operate several distinct sellers, you connect each one in turn.

 3